-We have an inherent duty of care to our customers; the children, parents and educators who use our costumes day-in-day-out.
-Our little uniforms have to live up to our promises of durability, quality and bringing joy to all who wear them.
+We have an inherent duty of care to our customers; the children, parents, and educators who use our costumes day-in-day-out.
+Our little uniforms have to live up to our promises of durability, and quality and bring joy to all who wear them.
 Additionally, we take our responsibility for the safety of our little customers very seriously.
 Our costumes are all tested to EU Toy Safety standards and carry the CE mark.

 Minimising our impact

-We have reduced our plastic packaging over the years- we now use cardboard boxes, paper tape and recycled tissue paper for the majority of your orders and where we need to use mailer bags they are biodegradable.
+We have reduced our plastic packaging over the years- we now use cardboard boxes, paper tape, and tissue paper for the majority of your orders, and where we need to use mailer bags they are biodegradable.

 We are by no means finished, we are aware that there are many more ways we can reduce our impact and we will continue to do so.